What Are Crisis Apparitions?

 Interestingly, crisis apparitions usually appear full-sized, solid looking, and are often surrounded by a surreal glow.
 The theory behind this phenomenon is that someone who is either ill or dying unconsciously transmits a telepathic image of themselves to a loved one or friend.
 In some cases, that the person has a serene quality about them as if to say, “I’m okay.
 Don’t worry about me.”
-They are visible for several seconds and then disappear leaving the witness in shock.
+They are visible for several seconds and then disappear leaving the recipient of the visitation in shock.

 The Day Mrs. Church saw the “Ghost” of Her Brother